Skip to content

 Section titled “Team / org-wide deployment (Claude Code managed settings)”

 To put Flow-Next on every developer’s Claude Code without each person running the install commands, deploy it through Claude Code’s settings.
-This is a Claude Code capability — the coding agent in the terminal / IDE / desktop app, not the Claude Desktop chat app (which does not load Claude Code plugins).
-Codex and Cursor use their own installers above.
+This is a Claude Code capability, meaning the coding agent in the terminal / IDE / desktop app, not the Claude Desktop chat app (which does not load Claude Code plugins).
+Codex uses its installer above; Cursor teams should use the team-marketplace path instead of managed-settings.json.

 Two approaches, depending on how hands-off you want it.